Registration Agreement to Pay Tuition

 Cross Registration (ARCHE)

 Kennesaw State University students may enroll in courses offered by member institutions of the Atlanta Regional Council for Higher Education (ARCHE) under a cross registration agreement.
 Students who wish to cross register must meet all eligibility requirements under the ARCHE agreement and the University.
-Courses taken through Cross Registration are considered resident credit.
+Courses taken at a partnering school is transferred back as transfer credit.
+ARCHE credits do not count in residence credit.

 Student Eligibility Criteria